-Darren and Bernard are just two of the hundreds of clients we have successfully obtained compensation for over the years.
-You may have heard them on the radio briefly explaining what happened and how we helped them following their accidents.
+Darren and Bernard, who are both from Swansea, are just two of the hundreds of clients we have successfully obtained compensation for over the years.
+You may have previously heard them on Swansea Sound explaining what happened and how we helped them.

 On New Years Eve Darren was walking home from his sister’s where he’d been for a family party.
 As he crossed Ravenhill Road he was hit by a car.
 The driver of the car failed to stop but was apprehended by a nearby police patrol.
 It was found that the driver’s window was completely frosted over and he could hardly see a thing.
 Darren was left unconscious by the side of the road.

 Liability for the accident was admitted by the driver’s insurers almost immediately.
 However Darren’s claim didn’t settle for sometime because of the seriousness of his injuries.